 When the real estate agent first drove us up the gravel driveway, I felt I'd been to this place before.
-I wasn't sure at first, for I'd first been there at night.
-Over fifteen years before.
-A dinner of academics after a lecture at UNC on Southern food.
-I was still living in New York then, and found the idea of owning a two-hundred-and-three-year-old restored farm house out in the middle of nowhere surrounded by cornfields to be the height of fancy.
+I wasn't Even though so much of the space was preordained back sure at first, for I'd first been there at night.
+Over fifteen when John Adams or Thomas Jefferson was president, years before.
+A dinner of academics after a lecture at I was able to create a place I was more than happy to UNC on Southern food.
+I was still living in New York live and cook in.
+Especially the kitchen.
+Something in then, and found the idea of owning a two-hundred-andme feels immodest about falling in love with a kitchen three-year-old restored farm house out in the middle of I designed, but there it is.
+The deep, stainless-steel nowhere surrounded by cornfields to be the height of counters, the tall, glass fronted cabinets, the subzero fancy.
 Nothing in my future.
-Much too Town & Country for my tastes.
-Back then I fully expected to die on the twenty-first floor of a high rise in the middle of some urban engine.
+Much too Town & Country fridge, the six-burner gas range, the oven big enough for my tastes.
+Back then I fully expected to die on the for two large birds at once.
+Immodest.
+Yes. twenty-first floor of a high rise in the middle of some urban engine.
 How odd.
+"I will never understand why you care so much about The two-story structure was still full of charm, not in what other people think of you," Siddiq said.

-The two-story structure was still full of charm, not in the worst of shape but needed some serious love.
-That's how the agent put it.
+the worst of shape but needed some serious love.
+That's "At this point I guess neither will I."